 Where there is inheritance tax to pay: On average, estates that fall within this range are dealt with within 12 to 18 months.
 Typically obtaining a grant of probate takes 5 to 6 months.
 Collecting assets and paying liabilities then follows, which can take between 2 and 4 months.
 Once this has been done and HMRC have confirmed there is no further inheritance tax to pay (or any income or capital gains tax for the pre-death and administration period) we can prepare the estate accounts for the executors’ approval and distribute the assets, which normally takes 5 to 8 months.

-As stated above, our legal fees are normally charged at an hourly rate and this rate depends on the experience of the lawyer in charge of your matter:
+As stated above, our legal fees are normally charged at an hourly rate and this rate depends on the seniority and experience of the lawyer in charge of your matter: